pedscoffee/PhysicianPromptEngineering/quick-guide.md

       </div>

       <!-- The Prompt -->
       <h2 class="mb-4">2.
-The "Specialty Agnostic" Prompt</h2>
+The "Editor" Prompt</h2>
       <p class="mb-4">
-        This is a universal Assessment & Plan prompt that works for almost any specialty.
-It turns a messy transcript into a clean, problem-oriented list.
+        This prompt is a starting point to take your AI scribe tool's output and transform it into your exact documentation style.
       </p>

       <div class="card mb-8">